-To my surprise, the answer to the question ‘Who owns the national lottery?’ is more complicated than I ever imagined.
+To my surprise, answering the question ‘Who owns the national lottery?’ is more complicated than I imagined.
 Having set myself the challenge of writing a quick article about the topic, I expected to finish the piece in around one hour.
 Instead, I found myself down the ‘research rabbit hole’ for hours, sifting through corporate structures, government departments and foreign pension funds.

-After serval hours of digging, I finally got to the bottom of the mystery surrounding the ownership of one of Britain best-known brands.
+After serval hours of digging, I finally got to the bottom of the mystery surrounding the ownership of Britain’s best-known gambling brand.

 By now you’re probably screaming, stop waffling and just tell me!

 OK, the ultimate owner is (dramatic pause……) The Ontario Teachers’ Pension Plan.
 No, really!

 It’s true, Canadian school teachers own our Lotto!
 How did these eggheads end up owning Britain’s ‘State’ Lottery?
 As I said earlier, it’s complicated.
 However, I will try to explain the ownership structure of the National Lottery below.

 HOW IT ALL BEGAN

 It was the Conservative government under John Major which set up the UK’s first state-franchised Lottery in 1994.
 The aim was to raise money for good causes and to generate additional revenue for the government coffers.

 Rather than a state-run enterprise, the Lottery was to be delivered by a private company under license.
 The organisation that won the bidding process to deliver the British Lottery was a consortium that included the following companies: ICL, Cadbury Schweppes, De La Rue and GTECH.
 The consortium became known as The Camelot Group.

 The consortium was issued with a license to operate the Lottery from 1994.
 The first numbers were drawn on the 19th November 1994, and the game proved a huge success.